matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="setMaxDateView" id="setMaxDateView"></a>
 ### `setMaxDateView()`

-Sets the last date available in the calendar.
+Sets the last date available in the period selector's calendar.

-Usually this just the "today" date for a site (which can depend on the timezone of a site).
+Usually this is just the "today" date for a site (which varies based on the timezone of a site).

 #### Signature